Mass of Christian Burial

 Catherine Taylor, age 81, died peacefully on Sunday, December 19, 2021 in Kalamazoo.
 She was preceded in death by her husband, Jerry; son, Anthony, and all 9 of her siblings, Catherine's legacy is proudly carried forward by her deeply cherished family, including her kids: Peg (Terry) Leslie and son, Alex Frye; Julie (Todd) Mobley and children, Christian and Nicholas; Tori (Barry) Root and children, Kalee (John) Hirsch and Morgan Paul; Kristen (Paul) Zyskowski and children, Jackson Zyskowski; and Alexis Taylor (Anthony's daughter).

 Cremation has taken place.
-Mass of Christian Burial held next spring at St. Catherine of Siena Parish, followed by an ice-cream social.
-Burial will take place at Ft.
+Mass of Christian Burial will be held Friday, April 22, 2022 at 11 AM at St. Catherine of Siena Parish, followed by an ice-cream social.
+Burial will take place Monday, April 25, 2022 at 12 PM at Ft.
 Custer National Cemetery.
 Please visit Catherine’s personal webpage at www.betzlerlifestory.com, where you can archive a favorite story or photo, and sign her guestbook.
 Memorial contributions may be made to Kairos Dwelling or St. Vincent de Paul at St. Catherine of Siena Parish.